psimyn/psimyn.github.io/notes/senses.md

 - how much does frequency sensitivity curve affect hearing?
 - can tinnitus be treated?
 Physically?
 Mentally?
 - what are sonic cannons?
 Are they unsafe?
+- how can you hear something above you with only 2 ears?
+- how can you do this with headphones?

 ## smell